stdevPavelmc/esp8266_wx_station/README.md

 # DIY meteo station

-For fun and learn, it uses a ESP8266 (NodeMCU) and a ProMini arduinos linked via I2C, the code for the ProMini is on the [ProMini_wx_station](https://github.com/stdevPavelmc/promini_wx_station)
+For fun and learn, it uses a ESP8266 (NodeMCU) and a ProMini arduinos linked via I2C, the code for the ProMini is on the [ProMini_wx_station](https://github.com/stdevPavelmc/promini_wx_station) repo

 This is an early stage and design is evolving...